Ordnance Survey (OS) expertise helped Kartverket integrate its land and sea divisions and increase uptake of its mapping data across the nation.

 Kartverket is the Norwegian Mapping Authority.
-As well as collating and managing Norway’s geographical information, it’s responsible for all national property registration.
-It wanted to integrate its Land and Sea Divisions, and increase uptake of its data.
+As well as collating and managing Norway’s geographical information, it is responsible for all national property registration.
+Kartverket wanted to integrate its land and sea divisions, and increase uptake of its data.

-Ordnance Survey International provided its expertise to deliver a report on how this could be achieved, which is now underpinning a transformation programme for Kartverket.
+We provided our expertise to deliver a report on how this could be achieved, which is now underpinning a transformation programme for Kartverket.

 - Increasing the breadth and depth of use of Kartverket data.